tanzu-end-to-end/end-to-end-workshop/home/workshop/content/exercises/01-frameworks.md

 From this interface, developers can quickly find the services they need to start their projects using the latest frameworks employing the most modern best practices for cloud native applications.

 > Add dependencies for Actuator, Kafka, and Reactive Web, then click the "Explore" button to show the project that would be generated.
+This accelerates developer productivity!

 VMware also invests in the popular [Steeltoe](https://steeltoe.io) project which provides a similar experience for .NET developers